LuvForAirplanes/hymnary-importer/README.md

 # Hymnary Importer

-An Obsidian plugin that lets you search [Hymnary.org](https://hymnary.org) and import hymns directly into your vault as Markdown notes.
+Search Hymnary.org and import hymns as notes into your vault.

 ## Features